On the Ground With the Parkland Teens as They Plot Their Revolution

 As in the gun-reform community at large, there are differences of opinion about the extent of the reforms members of the group wish to see — and the kinds of changes they believe are politically possible.
 “The thing is, we have to come to a consensus within the group, and that’s okay,” says Delaney.

 “We know that dramatic change can’t happen, obviously, all at once.
 We are focusing on taking steps.
 We know the ban isn’t going to happen outright.
 We have to work toward something like that.
 That is where age limits, a waiting period, the bump stocks, that type of thing, comes into play.”
-But after a recent visit with congressional leaders of both parties in Washington, the group developed a clear five-step agenda: Congress should lift funding limits, enacted in 1996, on CDC research into gun violence; records of gun sales should be digitized, so they can be better tracked; then universal background checks, leading to limits on the sale of high-capacity magazines and, ultimately, all assault weapons.
+But after a recent visit with congressional leaders of both parties in Washington, the group developed a clear five-step agenda: Congress should lift funding limits, enacted in 1996, on CDC research into gun violence; records of gun sales should be digitized, so they can be better tracked; then universal background checks should be enacted; then limits on the sale of high-capacity magazines and, ultimately, all assault weapons.

 The goal of limiting assault weapons has been, for a generation, politically toxic.
 And so, like campaign operatives, the kids began to strategize, starting with lists of words to use in public.
 “Literally, we all sat together in a circle and we wrote down on a piece of paper ‘no-nos’ and ‘buzzwords,’ and we were like, ‘Okay, so what about this word?
 Can we say this word?’ ” says Delaney.
 The buzzwords the group agreed to were “Reform, change, safety, the children, innocents.”
 In the same meeting, the kids talked about the questions they anticipated from opponents and planned their responses.